-Resilience outside the box: pathways to inclusive aid through research and dialogue in Somalia
+Resilience outside the box: pathways to an inclusive response through research and dialogue in Somalia

 The humanitarian response in Somalia has been addressing needs caused by conflict, famine, and displacement for over three decades.
 Despite these efforts, our research shows that people feel trapped in an endless cycle of aid, unable to build their own resilience and imagine a future where they are not reliant on aid.
 Marginalised groups often face exclusion from aid due to clan dynamics, corruption, and gatekeeping.
 With support from FCDO, this three-year research project aims to explore the barriers and enablers to inclusive aid and resilience in Somalia, focusing on the voices and experiences of marginalised communities.